stadium-software/validations-cheatsheet/README.md

 new Date(DatePicker.Date).getFullYear() == 2024 || new Date(DatePicker.Date).getFullYear() == 2025
 ```

-# Execution Sequence

-By default all controls are assumed to be valid and their "IsValid" flag is "true".

-First controls that are referenced in Event Handlers must pass "IsValid" rules.
-Once all controls pass the "IsValid Rules", page scripts are executed.

 # Script-Based Validations

 Sometimes validations need to do things that cannot be accomplished in Javascript expressions.
 To maintain a consistent user experience, control errors can therefor also be set in scripts.
+Scripts execute once all controls pass the "IsValid Rules".

 ![](images/ScriptValidations.png)